mehdiBenzaghar/docsmegareachxyz/docs/getting-started.md

 ## What is MegaReach?

 MegaReach is an advanced social media automation platform that leverages AI to help you:
-- 🤖 Automatically engage with relevant content (ReplyGuy AI)
+- 🤖 Automatically engage with relevant content (ReplyGuy)
 - 🚀 Boost all your tweets automatically (MegaBoost)
 - 📊 Monitor social mentions and keywords 24/7
 - 💰 Earn rewards through MegaETH blockchain integration